 The law requires applicants to provide a set of documents, attesting their Cypriot residence permit, the knowledge of the Cypriot culture and society, the identity documents, and many other papers, on which our immigration lawyer in Cyprus can provide extensive information.

-What are the conditions to comply with for citizenship by marriage in Cyprus?
+What are the conditions to comply with for citizenship by marriage in Cyprus in 2024?